Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 Tag Cost Very Low Medium High

-Battery None Yes (only powers sensor/MCU) Yes (powers all circuits)
+Battery None Yes (powers sensors/MCU only) Yes (powers all circuits)

 Sensor Integration Difficult/Limited Easy Very Easy